 - Engaging Experts.
 The Board and each committee of the Board will have the authority to obtain advice, reports or opinions from internal and external counsel and expert advisers and will have the power to hire, at the expense of Alphabet, legal, financial and other advisers as they may deem necessary or appropriate, without consulting with, or obtaining approval from, management of Alphabet in advance.

 - Minimum Stock Ownership Requirement.
-In an effort to more closely align the interests of our directors and senior management with those of our stockholders, each director and senior officer will be required to meet the following minimum stock ownership requirements: (i) each director shall own shares of Alphabet stock equal in value to at least $750,000 (Seven Hundred and Fifty Thousand Dollars); (ii) the Founders of Google Inc., the Chief Executive Officer of Alphabet, our Executive Chairman, and the Chief Executive Officer of Google Inc. shall own shares of Alphabet stock equal in value to at least $14,000,000 (Fourteen Million Dollars); and (iii) Senior Vice Presidents of Alphabet or Google Inc. shall own shares of Alphabet stock equal in value to at least $4,000,000 (Four Million Dollars).
-Our directors shall have five years from the earlier of the date they became a director of Alphabet or Google Inc. to come into compliance with these ownership requirements.
-The Founders, our Chief Executive Officer, our Executive Chairman, the Chief Executive Officer of Google Inc., and Senior Vice Presidents of Alphabet or Google Inc. shall have five years from the later of (x) March 12, 2012 or (y) the earlier of the date they assumed such roles at Alphabet or Google Inc. to come into compliance with these ownership requirements.
+In an effort to more closely align the interests of our directors and senior management with those of our stockholders, each director and senior officer will be required to meet the following minimum stock ownership requirements: (i) each director shall own shares of Alphabet stock equal in value to at least $1,000,000 (One Million Dollars); (ii) the Founders of Google LLC, the Chief Executive Officer of Alphabet, and the Chief Executive Officer of Google LLC shall own shares of Alphabet stock equal in value to at least $30,000,000 (Thirty Million Dollars); and (iii) Senior Vice Presidents of Alphabet or Google LLC shall own shares of Alphabet stock equal in value to at least $6,000,000 (Six Million Dollars).
+Our directors shall have the later of (a) April 18, 2020 or (b) five years from the date they became a director of Alphabet or Google LLC to come into compliance with these ownership requirements.
+The Founders, our Chief Executive Officer, the Chief Executive Officer of Google LLC, and Senior Vice Presidents of Alphabet or Google LLC shall have the later of (x) January 31, 2020 or (y) five years from the date they assumed such roles at Alphabet or Google LLC to come into compliance with these ownership requirements.
 Alphabet advisors who don’t receive annual equity grants and the CEOs of Alphabet’s Other Bets are exempt from the minimum ownership requirements for Senior Vice Presidents set forth above.
 Compliance with the minimum stock ownership level will be determined on the date when the grace period set forth above expires, and annually on each December 31 thereafter, by multiplying the number of shares held by each director and senior officer and the average closing price of those shares during the preceding month.

 - Number and Composition of Committees.
 The Board currently has the following standing committees: an Audit Committee, a Leadership Development and Compensation Committee, a Nominating and Corporate Governance Committee and an Executive Committee.
 From time to time the Board may form a new committee or disband a current committee depending on the circumstances.
 Each committee complies with the independence and other requirements established by applicable law and regulations, including SEC and NASDAQ rules.